 Ministry in the community: Please continue to be the church in your community.
 People need faith, hope, and love at this time.
 Remember the Apostle Paul’s words well, the greatest thing in that list is love.
 Love does not require you to be fearful of anything but mindful of everything regarding the needs of another.
 When sharing your faith and hope with others be lovingly respectful of personal space.
 There is no reason to reference masks, political opinions about the current situation, or social concern about what is happening at this time.
 If there is common ground in opinions between someone and yourself that may be helpful, but it may be a distraction from the Lord’s business for you.
 If there is disagreement between you, the Lord is clear that you are to be gracious and defer.
 Share your faith and hope, with love.
 Don’t get side-tracked.
 Keep being the church.

-Disclaimer: The recommendations above are general suggestions to help aid the safety and comfort of each individual attending public gatherings at The Prov.
+Disclaimer: While we strongly encourage social distancing and wearing masks, the recommendations above are general suggestions to help aid the safety and comfort of each individual attending public gatherings at The Prov.
 Every household must make their own decisions about these matters, understanding that the decision to attend a public gathering for worship is done so while accepting full personal responsibility for the health and wellness of one’s household.
 The Prov is not responsible, in any manner, for the health and wellness of those who chose or do not chose to participate in public meetings.
 The decision to meet publicly, or not, is solely at the discretion of the pastoral leadership at The Prov in consultation with the Lord, local authorities, and national health advisories.
 The Prov will not pressure any participant to take a certain precaution or avoid precautions.
 The Prov will not be pressured into making a decision based on the disruptive activities of others.
 If a disruption occurs during a public meeting authorities will be contacted to handle the matter.
 All are welcome to come who are prepared to worship and gather with friends as we honor the Lord and each other.
 This gathering is solely intended for the faith and fellowship of the saints and those seeking to be a part of a Christian worship experience.